mcfilib/filib.github.io/posts/2015-03-03-my-technology-radar.md

 *trial*

-As part of the notification engine I'll be implementing and designing at work I'm hoping to use Socket.IO on the client side.
+As part of the real-time notification engine I'll be implementing and designing I'm hoping to use Socket.IO on the client side.
 It looks like a fairly mature project and there's an Haskell implementation of the protocol [available on Hackage](https://hackage.haskell.org/package/socket-io) making it a nice fit